chris-schwartz/carnd_vehicle_detection/README.md

 Evaluation included training a classifier where the only feature was the pixel values from that colorspace.
 The YCrCb colorspace proved to have the greatest accuracy and was chosen for this reason.
 Each channel of the image in this colorspace is shown below.

 ![png](output_images/output_9_0.png)

 ### Color Features
 The next feature captures only information about color.
-Again, the colorspace used is YCrCb.
+Again, the colorspace used is YCrCb and the image resolution is 32x32.
 Colors for each pixel are grouped together into bins across each channel.
 This provides a color "signature" for the image independent of spatial constraints.
 The number of bins used in the pipeline was 24.
 This proved to be enough to maintain an accuracy of over 99% when combined with the other features without drastically impacting performance during training or vehicle detection.

 ![png](output_images/output_11_0.png)

 ### Histogram Of Gradients (HOG) Features
 The last and perhaps most interesting feature used is a histogram of oriented gradients (HOG).
 This feature is similar to the way we captured color features, but instead of colors it uses magnitudes of gradients.
 To acheive this, a sample image is broken up into cells.

 For each cell, a histogram of gradient magnitudes is computed using a specified number of orientations.
 When summed up across all cells, this provides a signature for the shape contained within the sample.

-The scikit-image package contains a `hog()` method was used to extract this features.
-This method takes in a single channel image and parameters for the number of orientations, pixels per cell and cells per block.
+The scikit-image package contains a `hog()` method was used to extract these features.
+This method takes in a single channel image and parameters specifying the number of orientations, pixels per cell and cells per block.

 ### HOG Parameter Selection
 Some experimentaion was performed to determine which values should be used for the HOG parameters.
 The first experiment was to determine a color space to use.

 The approach to determine the colorspace was to train a classifier using HOG features extracted from a number of different colorspaces.
 Fewer colorspaces were experimented with as it turned out to take much longer to train/evaluate HOG features than it did color features.
 The colorspaces evaluated were RGB, HSV, HLS, and YCrCb.
 Again, YCrCb seemed to perform very well and was chosen.

 The next parameter was the number of orientations used in each histogram.
 Initially, nine was arbitrarily chosen and allowed me to get over 99% accuracy when training.
-However, when I began performing vehicle detection on video inputs, I experimented with setting the orientation to 12.
+However, while performing vehicle detection on the sample video, I experimented with setting the orientation to 12.
 This seemed to provide better results.

 The pixels per cells was initially chosen to be eight.
 This value was changed to 6 and then evaluated.
 While this did increase the the feature size and the training time, a good amount of accuracy was gained as well so it was left at this value.